samersm/fluorite/README.md

 * git push

+* git push --set-upstream origin master         // To use only git push to github

 * git reset --hard HEAD         // To revert to a previous commit, ignoring any changes

 * git clean -f -d       // to get rid of untracked files and directories in your working copy